RoyLee1224/web_crawling/README.md

 - Currently, there are `20` pages in **Professional travel(프로대만족)** and `8` pages in **Taiwan's attractions(대만 명소)** .
 If there're new articles in those pages, adjust the numbers in `get_pro_page` and `get_place_page` functions in **taiwanTour.py** .
 - Currently, there are `47` volumes of magazines.
 If there's new article, adjust the number of `getMagazine` function in **main.py** .
+- The usefulness of each magazin page depends on the following conditions:
+    - If the number of characters exceeds a certain number, it will be judged as useful content.
+(Based on experiment, using 140 characters as a criterion provides better quality)
+    - If the content includes key words such as **'도표', "통계", "Content", "fax"**, the page will be skipped.